trant22t/data-science-nanodegree/starbucks_optimization_strategy/customer_segmentation/README.md

         - value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Conclusion
+After building a k-means clustering model, we are able to identify three main customer segments:
+- **The Big Spenders**: They actively engage with BOGO offers and seem to be the most valuable group to Starbucks since they spend the highest amount of money and make a good number of transactions.
+Their gender ratio between male and female is almost 1:1.
+Mean age of these spenders are 56 years old and they earn about 70K/year averagely.
+- **The Discount Lovers**: They are highly responsive to discount offers and tend to make the most number of purchases compared with the other two groups.
+They also spend a decent amount of money on Starbucks over time, despite not being the highest.
+They have a fair distribution of males and females.
+The average age of customers in the group is 54 and average income is about 65K/year.
+- **The Lurkers**: Although they do not participate much in BOGO and discount offers' activities, they tend to keep up-to-date with informational messages.
+However, this group doesn't significantly contribute to Starbucks' revenue since they make the fewest number of transactions, spend the least amount of money, and take the longest time between purchases compared with the rest.
+The group is composed of 70% males.
+Average age of customers in this segment is 51 and average income is about 57K/year.